uchuhimo/amanda/docs/design.md

 ### A realistic example

-Let's use a TensorFlow graph as an example to illustrate how to represent a graph of a mainstream framework in our graph abstraction.
+Let's use a single layer neural network as an example to illustrate how to represent a graph of a mainstream framework in our graph abstraction.

-The following TensorFlow code is a single layer DNN:
+The following TensorFlow code is a single layer neural network:

 ```python
 input = tf.placeholder(dtype=tf.float32, shape=(1, 28 * 28))